georgwittberger/sfdx-data-deploy-plugin/README.md

 ## Creating a Job

-The `jobs` array in the deployment descriptor must be populated with the configurations of jobs to be executed in the given order.
+The `jobs` array in the deployment descriptor must be populated with the configurations of jobs to be executed sequentially in the given order.
 Each job configuration has general properties which apply to both deployment and retrieval.
 These properties are described in the following table.

 | Property         | Type   | Description                                                          |
 | ---------------- | ------ | -------------------------------------------------------------------- |